Directing isn’t reserved for the lucky few. It’s a skillset.

 Andrew Roblyer (they/he/any), Founder and Archivist

 As of 2024, Andrew has produced, directed, and/or designed for over 50 full-length shows, including musicals, plays, and immersive theatre, covering almost every staging configuration possible, casts ranging in size from 1 to 50+, and budgets ranging from $0 to over $35,000.
-They are currently pursuing their MFA in the second-ever cohort of Randolph College’s innovative low-residency MFA Theatre program, focusing in directing.
+They recently graduated in the second-ever cohort of Randolph College’s innovative low-residency MFA Theatre program, focusing in directing.
 Andrew is also a proud company member of Strange Bird Immersive, home to the immersive theatre escape room The Man From Beyond, voted #1 in the USA for five years running.
+Andrew was also voted Best Lighting Designer by Broadway World Houston in 2022, has served as an adjudicator for UIL One Act Play since 2013, and a respondent for the American College Theatre Festival Region 6 since 2025.

 Andrew lives in Houston with his husband Joe and their pandemic-pup Mimi. www.andrewroblyer.com